 This project introduces the ARM processing environment, the tools you will use to create ARM programs, and assembly language programming.

-The ARM processor core used on the ZYNQ is produced by the ARM Corporation.
-ARM does not produce chips – rather, they design and sell the “Intellection Property” (IP) that specifies the exact structural design of the processor.
-Manufacturing companies that actually make chips, like Apple, TI, Cypress, NXP, Xilinx, and many others purchase the IP, and then include the processor in their chip along with other IP blocks.
+The ARM processor core used on the ZYNQ was designed by the ARM Corporation, but ARM does not produce chips – rather, they design and sell the “Intellection Property” (IP) that specifies the exact structural design of the processor.
+Manufacturing companies that make chips, like Apple, TI, AMD and many others purchase ARM’s IP and include it in their chip along with other IP blocks.
 ARM sells many different processor circuits – Xilinx uses the ARMv7-A processor on the ZYNQ device used on the Blackboard.

-The ARM assembler defines a large number of instructions, but most of them are variations of a relatively small number of “core” instructions.
+This project also introduces ARM assembly language programming.
+The ARM processor includes a large number of instructions, but most of them are variations of a relatively small number of “core” instructions.
 The topic documents provide some background on commonly used instructions and the ARM architecture.
-After working with these basic instructions, you can extend your knowledge by working directly with the ARM Architecture Reference Manual.
+After working with these basic instructions, you can extend your knowledge by working directly with the ARM Architecture Reference Manual (see link below).
 Section A-8 provides detailed information for all possible ARM instructions.
 You will note that for every “core” instruction (for example, “ADD”), there are many sub-instructions (12 for ADD) that define different instruction encodings or other options.
 And further, each of these 12 sub-instructions have many conditional and addressing mode variations, so that many dozens of ADD instructions can be encoded.
 But they are all related, and once you understand a little about how the instructions are formed, you will come to realize the instruction set is actually straight-forward.

 1. Setup Vitis, and verify the demo project